 - Have had a number of failed embryo transfers.

 One of the reasons your IVF cycles might not be working is that your embryo fails to implant after transfer.
-If this has happened a couple of times, your specialist will likely recommend PGD testing.
-And our embryologists and scientists will screen your embryos with Comparative Genome Hybridisation (CGH) to check for abnormalities before implanting.
+If this has happened a couple of times, your specialist will likely recommend PGS testing.
+Our embryologists and scientists will screen your embryos with Next Generation Sequencing to check for abnormalities before implanting.

 - Need to prevent the transmission of sex-linked genetic disease.